dashameter/dash-dapp-bootstrap/README.md

 # Dash Dapp Bootstrap

 Get up an running with local Dash evolution / platform development in an instant.
 Once installed you will have a running `mn-boostrap` node with a miner configured to feed the [autofaucet](https://github.com/dashameter/dash-dapp-autofaucet).
-[Console](https://github.com/dashameter/dash-platform-console),[EvoWallet](https://github.com/dashameter/evowallet) and [Jembe](https://github.com/dashameter/jembe) will be up and running at with their data contracts registered and pointing at the local dev node.
+[Console](https://github.com/dashameter/dash-platform-console),[EvoWallet](https://github.com/dashameter/evowallet) and [Jembe](https://github.com/dashameter/jembe) will be up and running with their data contracts registered and pointing at the local dev node.

 ## Run Using Docker Compose